 Yes, most materials such as leather and denim are fair game with the Brother SQ9285 sewing machine.
 Make sure to pick the correct needle and thread to match your fabric, though.
 Slowing down the speed of the sewing machine will also decrease the likelihood of breaking a needle.

-If you’re going to routinely be sewing thick materials, though, you will be better served with a heavy-duty sewing machine, which is designed specifically for these materials.
+If you’re going to routinely be sewing thick materials, though, you will be better served with a heavy-duty sewing machine, which is designed specifically for these materials, or an industrial machine if you have aspirations of sewing heavy-duty items in bulk.

 The sewing machine body (or chassis) is warrantied for 25 years.
 The parts and accessories only include a one-year warranty (this does get you out of the “lemon period” luckily).
 The electronic components carry a two-year warranty.

 You can take advantage of your retailer’s return policy when you first purchase your sewing machine if something goes wrong early on.
 Also, Walmart will offer you the option of purchasing a more comprehensive warranty plan for up to 3 years if you prefer to have a little extra protection.

 - So many stitches and presser feet as well as a monogramming font for a great price